minhoCHA/JAVA-SQL-Today-I-Learn/JAVA/interface.md

 Like the ```ZooKeeper```, which does not matter what kind of ```Predator``` (```Tiger```, ```Lion``` ...) it is feeding.

-> Real world            Computer Workd
+---
->  computer               ZooKeeper
+Real world: computer
->  USB port               Predator
+Computer World: ZooKeeper
->  hard disk, camera..
-Tiger, Lion, Crocodile..
+---